 Head coach Kyle Shanahan has since revealed more details about the strained relationship between Aiyuk and the 49ers.
 He said (via The Athletic’s Matt Barrows) that Aiyuk has been “extremely distant” since his ACL injury in Week 7 of the 2024 season.
 That estrangement only grew this year; at the time of his move to the left squad list, the team had not heard from Aiyuk in over a month, per The Athletic’s Vic Tafur.

 Shanahan’s revelations add even more confusion into a drawn-out saga with Aiyuk that, including his contract standoff last offseason, has taken up virtually all of the last two years.
-The team believed that his four-year, $120MM extension would ease tensions with their star wideout, but Aiyuk’s somewhat slow start to the 2024 season and subsequent injury put the two sides at odds once again.
+The team believed that the four-year, $120MM extension would ease tensions with its star wideout, but Aiyuk’s somewhat slow start to the 2024 season and subsequent injury put the two sides at odds once again.
 The complete disconnect, though, is remarkable, given that the 49ers did eventually bow to Aiyuk’s demands and sign him to a massive contract.

 San Francisco already voided the remaining guarantees on Aiyuk’s contract, which makes it financially easier to trade him.
 However, other teams may be hoping that the 49ers release him instead to end the situation as quickly as possible.
 That would allow them to sign Aiyuk at a much cheaper rate than his current contract.
 Aiyuk may also be angling for the same outcome so he can pick his next destination.